martinjc/UK-GeoJSON/readme.md

-Anyone interested in the hierarchical structure of geographical data in the UK should take a look at this very good infographic: https://theidpblog.files.wordpress.com/2014/08/hierarchical_representation_of_uk_statistical_geographies_july_2014.pdf
+Anyone interested in the hierarchical structure of geographical data in the UK should take a look at the very good infographics provided by the ONS: http://geoportal.statistics.gov.uk/datasets?q=Hierarchical+Representation+of+UK+Statistical+Geographies&sort_by=name&sort_order=asc

 ## Licence Information